bitfactory-software/anyxx/README_for_doxygen/README.md

 #if 0
 // -->
 ```
-Showcase 4 demonstrates how to use the Any++ library to implement open dispatch in the style of a visitor pattern, enabling runtime selection of behavior for different types without inheritance or virtual functions.
+Showcase 4 demonstrates how to use `Any++` to implement open dispatch in the style of a visitor pattern, enabling runtime selection of behavior for different types without inheritance or virtual functions.
-- Two types, circle and square, each provide a name() method.
+- Two types, `circle` and `square`, each provide a `name()` method.
-- A figure trait is defined, specifying the required interface.
+- A `figure` trait is defined, specifying the required interface.
-- Two open dispatchers, latin and italian, are created using dispatch<R(Args...)>, each mapping a figure to a localized string.
+- Two open dispatchers, `latin` and `italian`, are created using `dispatch<R(Args...)>`, each mapping a figure to a localized string.
-- The dispatchers are populated with type-specific translations for circle and square.
+- The dispatchers are populated with type-specific translations for `circle` and `square`.
-- The translate function iterates over a collection of type-erased figures, using the dispatchers to output the name and its translation in both Latin and Italian.
+- The `translate` function iterates over a collection of type-erased figures, using the dispatchers to output the name and its translation in both Latin and Italian.
-This is the so called "Open Visitor Pattern" implemented via open dispatch O(1) runtime complexity **without boilerplate**.
+This is the so-called "Open Visitor Pattern" implemented via open dispatch O(1) runtime complexity **without boilerplate**.

 [Compiler Explorer](https://godbolt.org/z/c1eWsrdr7)